-The Duncan Lake Project is a magnetite deposit located in the James Bay Area approximately 50 kilometres south of Radisson, Quebec.
-A technical report on the mineral resources estimate of the project dated October 11, 2012 identified 1.1 billion tonnes of measured and indicated and 0.6 billion tonnes of inferred mineral resources.
-A preliminary economic assessment report on the project dated May 6, 2013 was also issued, available under Century's profile on SEDAR at www.sedar.com.
-The Duncan Lake Project has reached a significant milestone of project development with the issuance of this PEA.
-The Company currently focuses on preserving the claims and growth options for the project and continues to assess the execution of the project when suitable market conditions exist.
-For further information regarding the results of the Duncan Lake PEA, please refer to the NI 43-101 Technical Report entitled Preliminary Economic Assessment of the Duncan Lake Iron Property, James Bay, Quebec-Canada as filed on SEDAR at www.sedar.com on May 6, 2013.
+The Duncan Lake Project is a magnetite deposit located in the James Bay area approximately 50 kilometres south of Radisson, Quebec.
+A technical report containing the mineral resource estimate for the project, dated October 11, 2012, identified 1.1 billion tonnes of measured and indicated and 0.6 billion tonnes of inferred mineral resources.
+A preliminary economic assessment was also completed for the project in May, 2013.

+The Duncan Lake Project has reached a significant project milestone by completion of a preliminary economic assessment.
+For this project the Company is focussed on preserving the mineral claims and developing project growth and optimization alternatives, while continuing to assess development execution when sustained suitable market conditions exist.
+For further information please refer to the NI 43-101 Technical Report, "Preliminary Economic Assessment of the Duncan Lake Iron Property, James Bay, Quebec-Canada" filed on SEDAR at www.sedar.com on May 6, 2013.